nulab/backlog-bulk-issue-registration-gas/README_en.md

 - If access control with IP address restriction is used in Backlog, this tool can not be used.
 - Version/Milestone will not be fetched from Backlog if "Not shown on Project Home" is checked.
 - The max number of items in a list(e.g. issue type, category) that can be fetched is 500.
+- If the space for registering issues is a free plan, it cannot be migrated due to API rate limiting.
+- This tool cannot be used in parallel as it can exceed the API rate limit when run in parallel.